MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-a-code-signing-certificate.md

 ### Windows 10 attestation signing

-- A dashboard signed driver using attestation signing will only work on Windows 10 and later versions of Windows.
+- A dashboard signed driver using attestation signing will only work on Windows 10 and later.
 - An attestation signed driver will only work for Windows 10.
-The driver will not work for other versions of Windows, such as Windows Windows 7, Windows 8.1, or Windows Server 2016 and greater.
+The driver will not work for other versions of Windows, such as Windows 7, Windows 8.1, or Windows Server 2016 and greater.
 - Attestation signing supports Windows 10 kernel mode and user mode drivers.

 ### Windows Defender Application Control